rust-lang/mdBook/guide/src/for_developers/backends.md

 - [mdbook-epub] - an EPUB renderer
 - [mdbook-test] - a program to run the book's contents through [rust-skeptic] to verify everything compiles and runs correctly (similar to `rustdoc --test`)
+- [mdbook-man] - generate manual pages from the book

 This page will step you through creating your own alternative backend in the form of a simple word counting program.
 Although it will be written in Rust, there's